TarogStar/Udacity-capstone/starter_file/README.md

 ### Results
-Model accuracy ranged quite a bit, from 56% to 96% depending on the parameters
+Model accuracy ranged quite a bit, from 56% to 96% depending on the parameters.
+The best model results were returned using a high coefficient, which was always the biggest factor, and a higher tolerance seemed to also push the accuracy up.
+The best model tested used a 10 as the C coefficient and a tolerance of 0.00034.
+The model may be able to be adjusted slightly better by adjusting the max number of iterations and focusing more on higher C and tolerance values.
+An accuracy of 96.4% seemed to be the highest achieved.

 The Details widget in action:
 ![Details Widget](DetailsWidget.png)